Last revised: August 29, 2023

 Limbo Bot:

 A limbo bot (serves as a botnet hub outside IRC) just needs the channels, console, dns, and maybe notes or share modules loaded.
-Of course, blowfish needs to be loaded here, too.
+Of course, an encryption module needs to be loaded here, too.

 Scripts